-Group's Common Equity Tier 1, CET 1, in relation to total risk was 12.1% on 31 December 2018 (12.7% on 31 December 2017).
-Own funds were EUR 112.3 million (EUR 106.1 million).
-Minimum CET1 requirement is 10.5 percent.
-Group's leverage ratio at the end of the year was 3.5% (3.7%).
+Group's Common Equity Tier 1, CET 1, in relation to total risk was 13.4% on 31 December 2019 (12.1% on 31 December 2018).
+Own funds were EUR 120.0 million (EUR 112.3 million).
+Minimum CET1 requirement is 12.75 percent.
+Group's leverage ratio at the end of the year was 3.7% (3.5%).

-The own funds and capital adequacy are presented in accordance with the EU's Capital Requirements Regulation (575/2013).
-The capital requirement for credit risk is calculated using the standard method.
+The own funds and capital adequacy are presented in accordance with the EU's Capital Requirements Regulation (EU 575/2013).
+The capital requirement for credit risk is calculated using the standard method and for counterparty credit risk by using the current exposure method.
 The capital requirement for operational risk is calculated using the basic method.
-Disclosures required under the EU Capital Requirements Regulation Part Eight are published in the Board of directors' report.
+Disclosures required under the EU Capital Requirements Regulation Part Eight are published in the Group's Board of directors' report.

-FIN-FSA has set an additional capital requirement of one (1) percent to The Mortgage Society of Finland.
+The FIN-FSA has set an additional capital requirement of one (1) percent to The Mortgage Society of Finland.
 The requirement is set on the basis of structural features in the financial system (systemic risk buffer) and it shall be met with consolidated Common Equity Tier 1 capital.
-Additional capital requirement takes effect on 1 July 2019.
+Additional capital requirement entered into force on 1 July 2019.
+The FIN-FSA has also set a discretionary capital addon of 1.25% to the Mortgage Society of Finland.
+The requirement entered into force on 31 December 2019 and applies indefinitely, but not longer than until 31 December 2022.

-Financial stability authority has decided not to impose an MREL-requirement on Hypo Group.
+The Financial Stability Authority has decided not to impose an MREL-requirement on Hypo Group.